celalaygar/Spring-Boot-2-3/README.md

 how to use h2 database.
 ```
-you can try runnuing createPersonelTest, deletePersonelTest methods with run as -> Junit Test
+You can try runnuing createPersonelTest, deletePersonelTest methods with run as -> Junit Test
 in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.
 Also Then you can look at changing data on localhost:8182/rest/personels
 ```